Activating an Underutilized Hidden Riverfront

 Learn how community engagement unlocked the potential of the Barren River in Bowling Green, Kentucky.

-Inspired by the movement and flow of water across and through Bowling Green’s karst landscape, Riverfront Park presents a multi-layered conceptual framework that weaves together the meandering riparian edges of the Barren River and the vast network of underground caves that are unique to the Bowling Green area.
-Divided into The Terrace (West Riverfront Park) and The Flats (East Riverfront Park), the flowing network of proposed paths and trails offers opportunities to connect users with park destinations, activities, nature, and the river’s edge.
-Proposed pathways provide multiple loops and circuits for walking and jogging while also connecting people to a variety of natural landscapes including meadows, wooded areas, and the riparian edge of the Barren River.
-These pathways also provide connectivity between more active areas of the park including play areas, performance lawns, food truck areas, interactive water features, and a canopy walk elevated in the trees.
+Inspired by the dynamic movement and flow of water across Bowling Green’s unique karst landscape, Riverfront Park offers a rich conceptual framework that intricately weaves together the meandering riparian edges of the Barren River and the extensive network of underground caves characteristic of the area.
+The park is divided into two distinct sections: The Terrace (West Riverfront Park) and The Flats (East Riverfront Park).
+This flowing network of paths, trails, and spaces creates numerous opportunities for visitors to engage with park destinations, activities, nature, and the river itself.
+Proposed pathways will feature multiple loops and circuits for walking, jogging, and cycling, while also connecting individuals to a diverse array of natural landscapes, including meadows, wooded areas, and the river's riparian corridor.
+Additionally, these pathways will enhance connectivity between the park's more active zones, such as play areas, performance lawns, food truck zones, interactive water features, and a canopy walk elevated among the trees.

 Project Partners: